Updated on 13 January 2021

-The Marais Vernier marshes cover some 11,000 acres of land that were once a meander of the River Seine, and forms a natural ‘amphitheatre’ of biodiversity.
+The Marais Vernier marshes cover some 11,000 acres of land that were once a meander in the River Seine, and forms a natural ‘amphitheatre’ of biodiversity.
 It constitutes an important migration corridor for wild birds and is recognised at European level for its diverse fauna and flora.

 The Marais Vernier makes up the largest acreage of peat in France and is relatively well preserved since little has been stripped out in the past.
 From the observation deck, you will be able to see field patterns that are unique in France, appreciate the variety of landscapes and, with the help of display panels, better understand how the area is managed.